Nevertheless, HELL managed to improve several aspects of the Hagelin design,

 one for the plaintext and one for the ciphertext.

-the Allied Forces.
-As a result, Germany was not allowed to develop
+on Germany.
+As a result, the Germans were not allowed to develop critical

-cipher machines in the years following WWII.
+technology, such as cipher machines.
 As the new German Army,

 the Bundeswehr, needed cipher machines, HELL was asked to